 Inventory consists primarily of used oil, processed oil, catalyst, new and used solvents, new and refurbished parts cleaning machines, new and used antifreeze products, drums, and other items.
-Inventories are valued at the lower of first-in, first-out ("FIFO") cost or market, net of any reserves for excess, obsolete, or unsalable inventory.
+Inventories are valued at the lower of first-in, first-out ("FIFO") cost or net realizable value, net of any reserves for excess, obsolete, or unsalable inventory.
 The Company performs a physical inventory count on a periodic basis and uses the results of these counts to determine inventory quantities.
 These quantities are used to help determine the value of the inventory.

 Processed oil inventory consists of the costs of feedstock, transportation, labor, conversion costs, and re-refining overhead costs incurred in bringing the inventory to its existing condition and location.
 Fixed production overhead costs are capitalized in processed oil inventory based on the normal capacity of the production facility.
 In periods of abnormal production levels, excess overhead costs are recognized as expense in the period they are incurred.
 The Company continually monitors its inventory levels at each of its distribution locations and evaluates inventories for excess or slow-moving items.
 If circumstances indicate the cost of inventories exceed their recoverable value, inventories are reduced to net realizable value.
-In fiscal 2017 the Company did not incur inventory write-downs.
-In fiscal 2016, the Company wrote down inventory by \$1.7 million due to sharply declining prices of oil and other petroleum-based products.
+In fiscal years 2019 and 2018 the Company did not incur inventory write-downs.